dradis/dradis-api/README.md

 *WARNING* this plugin is in early stages of development.
 Use at your own risk!

-Add the following line to the bottom of your `Gemfile`:
+Add the following line to the bottom of your `Gemfile.plugins`:

 ```
 gem 'dradis-api', github: 'dradis/dradis-api'